rcaelers/workrave-website/content/en/docs/menus/_index.md

 ---
 Workrave has a popup menu that can be used to control several of its funcions.
 It can be accessed from different locations: from the main window, from the taskbar icon, and from an [applet](../applets).
+In case the main window has been closed, you can alway access Workrave from the [tray icon](windows-tray).
 The image below shows the menu on the main window.
-In case the main window has been closed, you can alway access Workrave from the [tray icon](windows-tray).

 ![Menu](/images/screenshots/menu-main.png)

 #### Restbreak

-This start a restbreak.
+This starts a restbreak.
 A restbreak started from this menu will always shows a postpone and skip button, even if these buttons have been disabled for the restbreak.

 ### Exercises

-Opens a new window that instructs you how to perform a number of [exercises](../windows/exercises).
+Opens a new window that shows you how to perform a number of [exercises](../windows/exercises).

 #### Statistics